 I’ve definitely not experienced that with too many components over the years.

-Bass response is deep, impactful, and without remorse if the music requires it.
+Bass response is deep, impactful, and very articulate if the music requires it.
 I’ve certainly listened to amplifiers with a tighter grip on the bottom octaves, but the Michi X3 ticked off every box listening to Tool, Black Sabbath, Tangerine Dream, Led Zeppelin, and EDM.

 The phono stage is very good, but you will require an external one if you prefer MCs over MMs.